blauerberg/drupalcms-codespaces-sandbox/README.md

 These values can be found in [.devcontainer/compose.yml](.devcontainer/compose.yml).
 You can override them using a local .env file or [GitHub Codespaces secrets](https://docs.github.com/en/codespaces/managing-your-codespaces/managing-your-account-specific-secrets-for-github-codespaces).

-## Getting started with Devcontainer
+## 💻 Getting started with Devcontainer

-If you wish to run this repository via Devcontainer, make sure your host operating system has both VSCode and Docker Desktop installed.
+If you wish to run this repository via [Devcontainer](https://code.visualstudio.com/docs/devcontainers/containers), make sure your host operating system has both VSCode and Docker Desktop installed.

 Then open VSCode, install the Remote-Containers extension, and choose “Open Folder in Container...” from the Command Palette.
 Select this repository, and you will be connected to a containerized environment for Drupal development.

-This approach ensures a consistent setup across different machines. :smile:
+This approach ensures a consistent setup across different machines.

 ## Note